andreasmarkoulidakis/mpep_model/README.md

 The file "model/mpep_model.stan" contains the Stan implementation of the MPEP model.

-The file "MPEP_stan.R" includes the R commands to load the data, set initial values, compile the "mpep_model.stan" model, and run the MPEP model.
+The file "MPEP_stan.R" includes the R commands to load the data, set initial values, compile the "mpep_model.stan" model, and run the MPEP model in Stan.

+The file "MPEP_jags.R" includes the R commands to load the data, set initial values, and run the MPEP model in JAGS.